ellis882/NuBiQ-quiz-online-mp2/README.md

             1. The challenging questions will keep the visitor's attention and curiosity to come back for more.
             2. The quiz is easy to play and gives you the result in percentage and the right and wrong questions.
             3. When you play and answered a question wrong you will see the right answer too.
+But the questions and answers are shuffled so you can play multiple times if you want.

         4. As a Owner, I want to provide social media links to stay connected.